peace-23/cse341_Projects/readme.md

-# Temple API
+# Student Information API

-This API is intended for a team assignment in CSE 341 to learn how to use Swagger for API Documentation.
+This API is intended for a Project in CSE 341 to perform CRUD operations on a MongoDB database, be published to the web, incorporate security measures, adding validation to your routes, adding error handling to your routes, and include API documentation.

 ## Instructions to run application

 - Run npm install in the terminal
 - npm start

-## Things to look out for
+## How to use this repository

-- Examine the routes and try a couple with your rest client.
-- If you try to run it, you'll get an authentication error from MongoDB.
-- Modify your .env file to include your mongoDB username and your db password.
-- Import the temples.json file into your mongoDB database in a new collection called temples.
+Each branch contains a collection of code for a given assignment or class activity.
+Select a branch, and then either clone, fork, or download the zip file to access the files on your computer.